SpecterOps/Nemesis/cmd/connectors/mythic-connector/README.md

 `mythic_nemesis_sync` uses an internal Redis database to sync what events have already been sent to Nemesis, avoiding duplicates.
 If the `mythic_nemesis_sync` service goes down, it *should* be safe to stand it back up - duplicates should be available long as nothing has forcefully stopped/deleted Mythic's Redis container.

+## Reprocessing Data

+The container uses Redis to keep a persistent store of Mythic data that's been submitted to Nemesis.
+If you want to reprocess data, set `CLEAR_REDIS=True` in settings.env to clear the Redis database.
+There will be a 30 second pause on startup with a warning message indicating aborting the standup will avoid clearing the database.

 ## References

 - [Mythic](https://github.com/its-a-feature/Mythic) - Multi-platform C2 Framework